barryhanna/udacity-nano-deg-project-2/README.md

 Player performance is rated on stars (all players begin with 3 stars):

-3. Less than 20 moves.
+3 stars - Less than 20 moves.
-2. Over 20 moves but less than 30.
+2 stars -  Over 20 moves but less than 30.
-1. 30 and over.
+1 star - 30 and over.

 There is also a timer recording the time taken (in seconds).